zesk/build/documentation/source/guide/coding.md

 ## `local` stays local

-Upon first using `bash` it made sense to put `local` a the top of a function to have them in one place.
+Upon first using `bash` it made sense to put `local` at the top of a function to have them in one place.
 Unfortunately this leads to moving declarations far away from usages at times and so we have shifted to doing `local` declarations at the scope needed as well as **as near to its initial usage** as possible.
 This leads to easier refactorings and better readability all around.